jxxcarlson/blockParser/README.md

-Below we describe a family of block-structured markup languages and a system for parsing source text to a tree of blocks  The system source text to a tree of blocks  The system is modular, with the block part of the markup language defined in the module `Block` and the parser defined in module `BlockParser`.
-Thus, to parse a different language, just use a different `Block` module.
+Below we describe a family of block-structured markup languages and a system for parsing their source text to a tree of blocks  The system source text to a tree of blocks  The system is modular, with the block part of the markup language defined in the module `Block` and the parser defined in module `BlockParser`.
+Thus, to parse a different language, it suffices to use a different `Block` module.
-Note that a complete parser requires an additional step which transforms blocks, taking into account whatever inline elements the markup language has.
+Note that a complete parser requires an additional step which transforms blocks, taking into account whatever inline elements there are in the markup language.
 For this one must define a suitable type `AugmentedBlockData` and a function